Our criminal law team at Coutts Lawyers & Conveyancers are highly experienced in defending drug offences, including:

 - Deal with proceeds of crime

 Drug offences are contained in the Drug Misuse and Trafficking Act 1985 (NSW).
 Possessing a prohibited drug is an offence under Section 10 of the Act.
 Schedule 3 of the Act lists the substances considered to be prohibited drugs.
-In order to secure a conviction for possession of a prohibited drug, the Prosecution must prove the following beyond reasonable doubt:
+To secure a conviction for possession of a prohibited drug, the Prosecution must prove the following beyond reasonable doubt:

 - You had a prohibited drug in your possession;